Extensor Carpi Radialis Longus

 The extensor carpi radialis longus is a spindle-shaped muscle.
 It has a narrow tendon, which is much longer than its belly.
 The upper portion of this muscle is covered by the brachioradialis, while its distal part is crossed over by the abductor pollicis longus and the extensor pollicis brevis muscle.

-The extensor carpi radialis longus muscle arises from the lateral epicondyle and the lateral intermuscular septum of upper arm.
+The extensor carpi radialis longus muscle arises from the lateral epicondyle of humerus and the lateral intermuscular septum of upper arm.
 Then it extends downwards all along the lateral border of forearm, lying between the brachioradialis and the extensor carpi radialis brevis muscle.
 In the third distal portion of forearm, it becomes a narrow tendon, which runs under the extensor retinaculum.
 It is inserted into the base of the dorsal surface of the second metacarpal bone (of index finger side).

 Action/Function